datasciencecampus/uk-parliament-stats/README.md

 ## Project Structure

+### config.py

+Configuration file for pipeline.

+### /raw-data

+Where the download files are saved.

-### /data
+### /outputs

-Various data files used in the project
+Where the output files are saved.

 ### /user-engagement

 Files used in user/stakeholder engagement.

-### parliament-frequency-analysis.py
+### /functions

-Python script that does some basic frequency calculations of mentions of UKSA/ONS in our dataset.
+Functions to download, parse and analyse the data.

-### parliament-xml-download.py
+### /functions/pipeline.py

+Pipeline file used to call other functions

+#### /functions/data_download/parliament_xml_download.py

-Python script for downloading XML files of Hansard from https://www.theyworkforyou.com/pwdata/scrapedxml/
+Python script for downloading XML files of Hansard from https://www.theyworkforyou.com/pwdata/scrapedxml/.

-### rds-preparation.R

-R script for some quick data prep on the data source used for project prototype.
-Output from this still needs some manual amending to fix encoding to utf-8 (see 'Workflow' section below).
+#### /functions/data_processing/parliament_xml_processing.py

+Python script for processing the downloaded XML files.

+#### /functions/data_processing/parliament_rds_processing.py

+Python script for processing the downloaded RDS file.

 ## Workflow

+The process has been modulised so that the user can either download the historic RDS file or download data in XML format for specific dates.
+The user can then process this data, save the processed data as a CSV and then analyse.

+- Data download:
-- Get 2015-2019 Commons Debates file from: https://dataverse.harvard.edu/file.xhtml?persistentId=doi:10.7910/DVN/L4OAKN/W2SVMF&version=1.0
+    - To get historic 2015-2019 Commons Debates file from: https://dataverse.harvard.edu/file.xhtml?persistentId=doi:10.7910/DVN/L4OAKN/W2SVMF&version=1.0 and choose `data_type = 'RDS'` in config.py
-- Run this through rds-preparation.R
-- Open CSV output produced by rds-preparation.R in Notepad, save as, switch encoding to 'UTF-8', save in desired location [this step is required because original encoding isn't support by python]
-- Use parliament-frequency-analysis.py to read in the UTF-8 version of the csv & perform analysis

-Future plans: parliament-xml-download.py will be used to provide full data from 2015-2021 (& onwards if prototype moves into production)
+    - Or to download XML data choose `data_type = 'XML'` and specific the other parameters `date_start`, `date_end`, `sections`
+- Data processing:
+    - To create the CSV file from the data by `choose process_data = True` in config.py
+    - To load a saved CSV file specify the filename in `csv_filename` in config.py
+- The created or pre-saved CSV file is then loaded
+- The data is then analysed